-After a few minutes in the sauna, you will sweat out about a pint of water.
-Within that sweat is a lot of metabolic waste product.
-Most people do not sweat regularly enough.
-That can lead to a toxic build-up in the body.
-The sweat you produce cools the body and is primarily made of water.
-But the deep sweating that occurs when you are in a sauna will also release such minerals as nickel, mercury, lead, copper zinc.
-That make the sauna a very effective way to undergo a painless body detox.
+You can expect to sweat about a pint of water after spending a few minutes in the sauna.
+That sweat contains a lot of metabolic waste products.
+Most people do not sweat regularly enough, which leads to a toxic build-up in the body.
+For this reason, the deep sweating that a sauna causes will help release such minerals as nickel, mercury, lead, copper, and zinc.
+This makes the sauna a great way to undergo a painless body detox.

-There is research evidence to suggest that taking a sauna after exercise can improve your workout endurance.
-A 2007 study out of Otago University in New Zealand had male runners taking a 30-minute sauna after their endurance training sessions for three weeks.
-The sauna was set at 190 degrees F. Results showed that all athletes increased their running endurance.
-The researchers speculated that increased blood volume from heat exposure was responsible for the improved endurance.
+Research evidence suggests that bathing in a sauna after exercise can improve your workout endurance.
+A 2007 study conducted at Otago University in New Zealand tracked male runners taking 30-minute baths at 190°F after their endurance training sessions for three weeks.
+Results showed that all athletes increased their running endurance.
+Researchers speculated that by improving the cardiovascular of the runners, their oxygen levels improved, which resulted in enhanced endurance.

-People around the world have used saunas as a primary means of cleansing and purifying the skin for thousands of years.
-The deep sweating that is associated with sauna use will remove dead skin cells, boosting the natural life cycle of skin.
-Bacteria is flushed from the epidermis and removed with the sweat.
+People worldwide have used saunas to clean and purify the skin for thousands of years.
+The deep sweating associated with sauna use will remove dead skin cells, boosting the natural life cycle of the skin.
+Bacteria is flushed from the epidermis and removed with sweat.
 Circulation of the capillaries is also enhanced through sweating, which keeps the skin looking soft and supple.

 It Improves Your Cardiovascular Fitness

-Your heart rate will also go up as you sit on the sauna bench.
-From 60-70 beats per minute, it can quickly elevate to between 120-140 beats per minute.
+Your heart rate will increase up to 120-140 beats per minute during an average sauna session.
 Then, when you leave the sauna, the heart rate is likely to drop below your resting level.
-The effect of these changes is that your cardiac output is increased and your heart muscles become stronger, while your cardiovascular regulatory system is also improved.
+These changes increase your cardiac output, and your heart muscles become stronger.

-To make your sauna experience even more cardiovascular beneficial, perform sauna ‘sets’ where you spend 10 minutes in the sauna and then take a quick cold shower.
-Repeat this sequence three or four times.
-The quick temperature change will see your heart rate elevate by up to 60%.
-This is a similar effect to doing moderate cardio exercise.
+To make your sauna experience even more beneficial, you can divide sauna "sets."
+Spend 10 minutes in the sauna, and then take a 2 to 3-minute break to cool down.
+Repeat this process three or four times.
+The quick temperature change will elevate your heart rate by up to 60%.
+This will cause a similar effect to doing moderate cardio exercise.

-According to Ward Dean, M.D., a medical researcher with the US Army, "a moderately conditioned person can easily sweat off 500 grams in a sauna in a single session, consuming nearly 300 calories in the process.”
+According to Ward Dean, M.D., a medical researcher in the US Army, "a moderately conditioned person can easily sweat off 500 grams in a sauna in a single session."

 People who are overweight are likely to burn even more calories.
-So, even though the sauna is a not a miracle fat cure, it can be a useful tool in your fat burning arsenal.
+So, even though the sauna is not a miraculous fat-burning machine, it can be a valuable tool in your fat-burning arsenal.

 It Helps You to Sleep Better

 When you exercise, especially if you are engaged in weight training, you are causing major stress to your muscles.
-In fact, each workout causes micro tears to the worked muscle fiber.
-It is only through proper post workout nutrition and rest that the fibers are able to grow back bigger and stronger than they were in the first place.
+Each workout causes micro-tears to the worked muscle fiber.
+It is only through proper post-workout nutrition and rest that the fibers can grow back bigger and stronger than they were in the first place.
 That is why sleep is so important.
-If you don't get quality sleep, you will not fully recover from your training, and, as a result, will not fully benefit from it.
+If you don't get quality sleep, you will not fully recover from your training and, as a result, will not fully benefit from it.